 So, the key to stretching is to find ways that allow you to stretch your muscles while impacting the joint itself as little as possible.

-Below are some some videos from Pain Therapy which demonstrate various separate ways to stretch the hamstrings.
+Below are some some videos from the Pain Therapy Youtube channel which demonstrate various separate ways to stretch the hamstrings.
 ALL of the videos I’m including here are totally correct and, generally speaking, safe ways to stretch.
 I would never include anything on this blog that I thought was factually incorrect.

 However, things are a little different when you have sprained SI joint ligaments– and that’s what I’m here to explain in this blog post.